chaosvolt/cdda-arcana-mod/README.md

 Arcana and Magic Items mod for Cataclysm: Dark Days Ahead Text and lore data yoinked from my old forum post for it on the CDDA forums, way back before I first PR'd it.
 Expect the content to be outdated, incomplete, and subject to change. :V

-This is a mod idea I cooked up a long time ago, first mentioned the idea over on the Drawing Board ( http://smf.cataclysmdda.com/index.php?topic=10987.0 ).
+This is a mod idea I cooked up a long time ago, first mentioned the idea over on the Drawing Board in the old defunct forums.

 Arcana Skill:
 * A new skill, which I'm surprised I got working.
 It's used as the primary crafting skill for magical items.
 Thanks to a PR by BevapDin, magic weapons can now use this skill.